 Nick is a trial lawyer who concentrates his practice in product liability and commercial litigation.
 He is national lead trial counsel for several manufacturers, and defends agricultural, construction, industrial and mining equipment, aircraft, automobiles, hand and power tools, and other consumer products.
 He represents clients in lawsuits in state and federal courts throughout the United States and has tried cases to successful defense verdicts in Alabama, Indiana, Iowa, Kentucky, South Dakota and Wisconsin.
 Nick has also argued appeals at the Indiana Court of Appeals, Indiana Supreme Court, Arkansas Court of Appeals, and Sixth Circuit Court of Appeals.

-Nick is honored to have recently been approved as qualified to become a Fellow of the American College of Trial Lawyers.
-He is scheduled to be inducted as a Fellow at the Fall, 2020 meeting.
-Fellowship in the College is by invitation only and is limited to one percent of lawyers in each state, as determined by judges and peers.
+In 2021, Nick was inducted as a Fellow of the American College of Trial Lawyers.
+Fellowship in the College is by invitation only, and is limited to one percent of the lawyers in each state, as determined by judges and peers.

 Nick is active in DRI – The Voice of the Defense Bar, where he has held several leadership positions, including Chair of the Product Liability Committee, which is DRI’s largest substantive law committee and has over 3,300 members.
-Nick has also held several Frost Brown Todd leadership positions, including Chair of the Product Liability Practice Group.
-Nick is currently in his third term on the Firm’s Compensation Committee.
+Nick has also held several Frost Brown Todd leadership positions.
+He currently serves on the Firm’s Executive Committee, and served three terms on the Firm’s Compensation Committee.
+He is a former Practice Group Leader of the Product Liability & Tort Litigation Practice Group.

 Lemler v.
 CNH Industrial America LLC – Won summary judgement on the economic loss doctrine, and successfully briefed and argued at the Indiana Court of Appeals, resulting in only the third court in the country finding that a combine header is not “other property” for purposes of the Economic Loss Doctrine.
 Read the Lemler opinion here, and see the oral argument here.